NCH offers the most advanced breast cancer screenings.

 How it works

 ABUS screenings are painless and comfortable.
 A wide field-of-view transducer is placed on your chest while you are lying down that scans the entire breast.
 This advanced system produces a 3-D image that can "see through" dense breasts to reveal areas that the radiologist was not able to view with enough precision on your mammogram.

 An ABUS screening can be scheduled as you make your mammogram appointment at the NCH Breast Center, if it is determined by the radiologist that you have dense breast tissue.
-ABUS screenings are available at the Breast Center location at Northwest Community Hospital, and the outpatient NCH Breast Center at Arlington Heights Road.
+ABUS screenings are available at the outpatient NCH Breast Center on Arlington Heights Road.

 How to get an ABUS screening

 Make a one-hour Results by Request® appointment.
 To make an appointment, call 847-618-3700.